MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 The TodoLocalized sample includes a [Shared Project demo](https://github.com/xamarin/xamarin-forms-samples/tree/master/TodoLocalized/SharedProject/) however due to limitations of the build system the resource files do not get a **.designer.cs** file generated which breaks the ability to access translated strings strongly-typed in code.

-The remainder of this document relates to projects using the Xamarin.Forms PCL template.
+The remainder of this document relates to projects using the Xamarin.Forms .NET Standard library template.

 ## Globalizing Xamarin.Forms Code